Danielle Moonstar: Age of Apocalypse

-An alternate universe variant of Dani Moonstar appears in "Age of Apocalypse".
+An alternate universe version of Dani Moonstar appears in "Age of Apocalypse".
 This version is part of the Pale Riders, a group of elite assassins loyal to Apocalypse.
 Her primary mission was to infiltrate and gather information on the religious group known as the "Ghost Dance" which facilitated a path for refugees to reach the legendary sanctuary called Avalon.
 Moonstar ultimately meets her end when fellow Pale Rider Damask kills her in a fit of rage over Moonstar's constant torment of Dead Man Wade.

 Age of X

 An alternate reality version of Moonstar appears in Legion's "Age of X" pocket reality.
 She is a tracker and leader of the Moonstar Cadre, a team of elite hunters and enforcers.

 Age of X-Man: Prisoner X

 Within the "Age of X-Man" pocket dimension, Dani Moonstar is a prisoner within a correctional facility for those who broke the laws of this world populated solely by mutants.